Evil Geniuses: Valorant

 Following an announcement in which Evil Geniuses' players were met with a decision to either explore new options or come back with pay cuts, the championship-winning roster ultimately disbanded; only Jawgemo and potter opted to remain with EG. The rest of the roster were spread out among teams including NRG, 100 Thieves, and LEVIATÁN.
 On January 26, 2024, Evil Geniuses revealed their new roster consisting of jawgemo, Apoth, Derrek, supamen, and NaturE, with potter as head coach and Mike "pho" Panza as assistant coach.

 After placing 9th in Stage 2 of the 2024 VCT season and failing to qualify for any of the year's international tournaments, Evil Geniuses parted ways with jawgemo and Apoth, the former of which signed with G2 Esports.
 In their place, the organization signed Jacob "icy" Lange from G2 Esports and Jaccob "yay" Whiteaker, known for his time with Envy/OpTic Gaming, for 2025.

+Going into the 2026 VCT season, following a 7-8th finish in Stage 2 of the 2025 season, Evil Geniuses let go of all of their players except Supamen.
+The organization then signed C0M, Okeanos, and assistant coach meco1e after they were let go from Leviatán, marking the former's return to the organization after winning Champions in 2023, as well as bao and dgzin, who had played in regional Challengers leagues the year prior.
+The organization also signed an Academy roster to play in the 2026 Challengers North America season consisting of jakee, mitch, Paincakes, stunna, and zerona, with Faded as head coach.